 The healthcare industry in the U.S. is going through a period of evolution.
-Technological integration and advancements have created promising new careers in the field, putting the industry on the job growth forefront.
+Technological integration and advancements in medical and nursing school facilities have created promising new careers in the field, putting the industry on the job growth forefront.

 A report published by U.S. Department of Labor last year states that social assistance and healthcare industry will be responsible for 28 percent of all new jobs created in the decade from 2010 to 2020.